hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 +message GetAccountNftInfoResponse {
 +    ResponseHeader header = 1; // Standard response from node to client, including the requested fields: cost, or state proof, or both, or neither
 +    AccountID accountId = 2; // The Account that this record is for
-+    repeated NftInfo nfts = 3; // List nfts associated to the account
++    repeated NftOwnedInfo nfts = 3; // List nfts associated to the account
 +}
 ```